 Receiving an early diagnosis of bipolar disorder can make treatment and management easier.
 Nevertheless, many people are misdiagnosed and don’t realize they have bipolar disorder until later in life.
 This delays treatment.
 It may also result in inappropriate treatments.
 According to the National Alliance on Mental Illness (NAMI), bipolar can worsen if not treated.
 Furthermore, a person can experience more severe and frequent manic and depressive episodes with time.

 It was once believed that bipolar disorder “burns out” over the course of one’s life.
 This belief was likely caused by the prevalence of bipolar diagnoses in teens and young adults.
 More than half of bipolar cases begin before age 25, according to NAMI.

 Numerous studies have debunked the myth that bipolar only affects young people.
 In recent years, there’s been increased research on late onset bipolar disorder (LOBD).
-A stated that nearly 25 percent of people with bipolar disorder are at least 60 years old.
+A

 Most research considers bipolar disorder that begins at 50 years old or later to be LOBD.
 Between 5 and 10 percent of people with bipolar disorder will be at least 50 when they first show symptoms of mania or hypomania.